 Landlocked by France, Germany and Belgium, Luxembourg is on of the smallest countries in Europe, and in the world for that matter.
 It’s a perfect location for visiting neighbouring countries and is a fairly unique destination.
 If it’s not already on your ‘to visit’ list, here are some reasons why it should be!

-1. Public transport is extremely cheap, soon to be free!
+1. Public transport is free

 2. It is the only remaining grand duchy

 A grand duchy is when the official ruler of a country is a monarch with the title of grand duke or grand duchess.
 Luxembourg was formerly a part of the Southern Netherlands and became a grand duchy in 1815, at the end of the Napoleonic wars.
 Henri and Maria Teresa are currently Duke and Duchess of Luxembourg.